 Getting SMB customers to participate in energy-efficiency programs is difficult, and although there isn’t a proven formula to engage these customers, we have resources that can help you develop a cohesive and comprehensive strategy.

 SMB segmentation tips from industry insiders

 Knowing your target audience—as well as its energy-efficiency goals and perceptions—is the starting point for developing an effective campaign that builds trust and encourages engagement among SMB customers.
-At the 2019 E Source Forum, we invited Chris Wilson of the National Renewable Energy Laboratory (NREL) to the stage to talk about how to best serve utility business customers in the session Exploring Business Customer Nuances.
+At E Source Forum 2019, we invited Chris Wilson of the National Renewable Energy Laboratory (NREL) to the stage to talk about how to best serve utility business customers in the session Exploring business customer nuances.
 Afterwards, we sat down with Chris and asked him a few questions about how NREL is leveraging unique data sets to better understand and target these notoriously hard-to-reach customers.